Picato/hinos-framework/README.md

-# hinos-service@template
+# hinos-auto-script
-Template project which create micro services base on hinos-framework
+Store and support to write commands which build and execute on system

 # Prerequisite
 If you nodejs verision < 8.0 then you need add bellow code in package.json